-- 9. Rental trends in the PMA, including average occupancy (tenure) trends for the last 5 years and projection for next 2 years. - 10.
-Impact of foreclosed, abandoned and vacant, single and multifamily homes, and commercial properties in the PMA.

-outside of the primary area but located within a reasonable distance from the proposed project.

-12. Note whether the proposed project would adversely impact the occupancy and health of proposed and existing properties financed by tax credits, USDA, HUD 202, or 811 (as appropriate), DCA or locally financed HOME properties, Sec.
+- Rental trends in the PMA, including average occupancy (tenure) trends for the last 5 years and projection for next 2 years. - Impact of foreclosed, abandoned and vacant, single and multifamily homes, and commercial properties in the PMA. - Comment on any other DCA funded, proposed, and under construction projects located outside of the primary area but located within a reasonable distance from the proposed project. - Note whether the proposed project would adversely impact the occupancy and health of proposed and existing properties financed by tax credits, USDA, HUD 202, or 811 (as appropriate), DCA or locally financed HOME properties, Sec.
 1602 Tax Credit Exchange program, HTF, and HUD 221(d)(3) and HUD 221 (d) (4) and other market rate FHA insured properties (not including public housing properties).

-J. Absorption & Stabilization Rates
+Absorption & Stabilization Rates